melvincabatuan/melvincabatuan.github.io/_posts/2015-10-8-Machine-Learning-Activity-4.md

 ---
 layout: post
-title: Regularization: Linear and Logistic Regression
+title: Regularization with Linear and Logistic Regression
 ---